-Many times a victim's healing process is helped with the intervention of a professional.
-If you would like the talk to someone about your victimization, you may also contact the City of Aurora Victim Services Unit at 303-739-6087.
+A victim's healing process is often helped with the intervention of a professional.
+The City of Aurora Victim Services Unit at 303-739-6087 is available for those who wish to talk with someone about being the victim of a crime.

-After Hours: A victim's advocate is available 24 hours a day, 7 days a week.
+A victim's advocate is available 24 hours a day, 7 days a week.
 To contact the on-call advocate, call the Aurora Police Department non-emergency dispatch center at 303-627-3100.